jipark92/JS-ToDo-List-Project/README.md

 Main focus of this project is array/objects:

+    - Submit new objects into array

     - Each task has its own object.

-    - Each task value can change based on the edit the user makes on specific task.
+    - Each task property value can change based on the edit the user makes on specific task.

     - Whole object can be deleted.